blinksocks/blinksocks/docs/behaviours/README.md

 ## [direct-close]

-Socket should close the connection immediately.
+Relay should close the connection immediately.

 ```json
 {